amchess/ShashChess/README.md

 to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Stockfish with it.

-The Stockfish engine features the classical evaluation based on handcrafted terms.
-The classical evaluation runs efficiently on almost all CPU architectures.
+The Stockfish engine features the NNUE evaluation based on efficiently updateable neural networks.
+The NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

 ## Files